ranyangit/ranyangit.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Binhang Yuan](https://binhangyuan.github.io/site/) of Relaxed System Lab from HKUST.
 My supervisor is always rigorous and energetic.

-For more information about my publications, cv, etc., please check out corresponding pages.
+For more information about my publications, CV, etc., please check out corresponding pages.